je-an/jean-dom-element/README.md

 ## Description

-Abstract class for all control with native dom elements within jean environment
+Abstract class for all controls with native dom elements within jean environment

 ## Support
 Supports AMD eco system.
 If there is no loader, DomElement is registered as a browser variable.